 Domains Options Develop and implement guidelines and standards for the design of the vehicle human- machine interface (HMI) to reduce distraction.
-Design: develop design principles, guidelines, and Adopt Human Factors Integration (HFI) processes to ensure that products and systems are user-centred designed to prevent and mitigate distraction. standards to facilitate safer Promote standard design of mobile/wearable device to restrict distraction while driving. interactions between drivers, technology, vehicles, and Develop and implement guidelines/standards for road/traffic design to reduce distraction. roads.
-Develop assessment protocols for rating the existing road and traffic environment for its potentiat to distract drivers that could be incorporated in road safety audits and safety star ratings.
+Design: develop design user-centred designed to prevent and mitigate distraction. standards to facilitate safer Promote standard design of mobile/wearable device to restrict distraction while driving. technology, vehicles, and Develop and implement guidelines/standards for road/traffic design to reduce distraction. roads.
+Develop assessment protocols for rating the existing road and traffic environment for its potenti- to distract drivers that could be incorporated in road safety audits and safety star ratings.
 Develop standardised criteria/methods for evaluating the safety impact of advertising signage.
 Identify potential vendors/suppliers to develop and implement after-market distraction mitigating technologies which could be cost-effectively retrofitted into existing vehicles.
-Mitigation: increase the availability and implementation of in-vehicle Develop assessment protocols for rating vehicles on their potential to distract drivers and incorporate it in new car assessments to encourage improved human-machine interface. distraction mitigation technology Promote standardisation of interfaces for the secure placement, mounting and powering of nomadic devices on vehicle dashboards to prevent distraction induced by sliding/ falling.
-Stimulate demand for other technologies (such as phone blocking, distraction warning systems) that have proven to prevent and directly mitigate the effects of distraction.
-Workplace: work with Investigate the relationship between job demands, wellbeing, and distracted driving. employers and workplace health and safety regulators to improve approaches to Encourage employers to develop/implement best practice guidance for managing distraction.
-Investigate the use of financial and non-financial incentives on corporate fleet insurance driver distraction policies through implementation of driver distraction prevention technologies.
+Mitigation: increase the availability and Develop assessment protocols for rating vehicles on their potential to distract drivers and implementation of in-vehicle incorporate it in new car assessments to encourage improved human-machine interface. distraction mitigation technology Promote standardisation of interfaces for the secure placement, mounting and powering of nomadic devices on vehicle dashboards to prevent distraction induced by sliding/ falling. systems) that have proven to prevent and directly mitigate the effects of distraction.
+Workplace: work with employers and workplace Investigate the relationship between job demands, wellbeing, and distracted driving. health and safety regulators Encourage employers to develop/implement best practice guidance for managing distraction. to improve approaches to driver distraction Investigate the use of financial and non-financial incentives on corporate fleet insurance policies through implementation of driver distraction prevention technologies.
 Compliance: strengthen Evaluate the effectiveness of existing distraction regulations and penalties. compliance mechanisms through improved rules, Investigate the effectiveness of automatic mobile phone detection technologies. detection, and evaluation Monitor and trial new technologies that support compliance with distraction regulations.
-Behaviour: shift driver Strengthen distraction management education and training for drivers through driver licensing and road safety education processes. behaviour through innovative campaigns and Promote motor vehicle buyers to prioritise technology features that minimise distraction. educational strategies.
+Behaviour: shift driver Strengthen distraction management education and training for drivers through driver licensing and road safety education processes. behaviour through Promote motor vehicle buyers to prioritise technology features that minimise distraction. educational strategies.
 Investigate the use of personalised insurance incentives for individuals that exhibit safe driving habits, weighted towards distraction mitigation.
 Systems: develop systematic Develop a communications platform with a dashboard to support ongoing communications, engagement, and implementation. and ongoing response to engage all parties Evaluate delivery of this work program after six years and develop a distraction prevention strategy and plan for 2040.
-Communications: implement good practice communications.
-Develop a shared national narrative for driver distraction and align industry and manufacturer led educational campaigns to drive cultural change and awareness of distracted driving.
-Engagement: implement Establish and operationalise an ongoing stakeholder-oriented Governance Framework for preventing driver distraction. engagement methods that bring parties together Recognise the role that non-transport stakeholders such as the healthcare system or the food and entertainment industries have in distracted driving.
-Develop and adopt a common national definition of distraction that can be operationalised and used to code crash and incident data.
-Evaluation: nourish an Standardise the way distraction data are collected and coded in crash and incident databases.
-Provide training for Police and crash investigators to detect distraction as a contributing factor in crashes and distinguish it from other mechanisms of inattention. ongoing effort to learn more Evaluate the effectiveness of all distraction countermeasures. about the issue and what Undertake Coronial based no-blame crash investigations of distraction-related crashes for needs to be done formal reporting to responsible Ministers.
+Communications: Develop a shared national narrative for driver distraction and align industry and manufacturer implement good practice communications. led educational campaigns to drive cultural change and awareness of distracted driving.
+Engagement: implement Establish and operationalise an ongoing stakeholder-oriented Governance Framework for engagement methods that bring parties together Recognise the role that non-transport stakeholders such as the healthcare system or the food Develop and adopt a common national definition of distraction that can be operationalised and used to code crash and incident data Standardise the way distraction data are collected and coded in crash and incident databases.
+Provide training for Police and crash investigators to detect distraction as a contributing factor Evaluation: nourish an in crashes and distinguish it from other mechanisms of inattention. about the issue and what Evaluate the effectiveness of all distraction countermeasures. needs to be done Undertake Coronial based no-blame crash investigations of distraction-related crashes for formal reporting to responsible Ministers.
 Develop a data platform to enable the investigation, tracking, and sharing of crash and infringement data resulting from driver distraction.
 Investigate the impact of Advanced Driver Assistance Systems and Partially Automated Driving Systems on driver distraction.